LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Introduction_to_Structured_Content.md

 You can see an example in the [Messaging Agent SDK](https://github.com/LivePersonInc/node-agent-sdk###example-sending-rich-content-structured-content) by searching for “ExternalID”.

 **Note:** when using our APIs to communicate as a consumer (for example, by using the Messaging Window API or the Connector API), metadata should always be added to an action.
 This is so that our services have an indication that an element was clicked.
 The metadata should be sent as part of 'AcceptStatusEvent' with the assigned status of 'ACTION'.
-For more information on 'AcceptStatusEvent' and its status field, please see the [Messaging Window API](agent-int-api-reference.html).
+For more information on 'AcceptStatusEvent' and its status property, please see the [Messaging Window API](agent-int-api-reference.html).

 If the type of action is 'publishText' (see above for an example), the metadata should be attached to the 'ContentEvent' as well.
 This is so that a certain text which is published is associated with the click which sent it.